QuantumVillage/awesome-quantum-security/README.md

 Sometimes quantum technologies can be useful for helping solve problems in cybersecurity.

 - [Cutting Medusa's Path](https://arxiv.org/abs/2211.13740) - 2022-11-24 - Paper exploring how quantum computing might help solve patch management.

+## Relevant Quantum Tech awesome lists

+If you're here for PQC let's 302 you to [awesome post quantum](https://github.com/veorq/awesome-post-quantum/).

+If you want to learn more about Quantum Computing, there's the [awesome quantum computing](https://github.com/desireevl/awesome-quantum-computing) list!

+If Quantum Machine Learning is your jam, then you can find loads of information over at [awesome quantum machine learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning).